samsquire/esoteric-knowledge/README.md

 # The letter r

-* Turning around a point
+* r means to go from head to feet, to make a small turning adjustment turning around a point in the middle of a person

 # Left and right, North East South West